“It’s not the plan that’s important, it’s the planning.” ~ Dr Gramme Edwards

-Personalised planning sits within the bigger principle of Planning for Personalised Learning.
-There is obligation and direction around this which sits at the legislation level.
-The Planning for Personalised Learning and Support: A National Resource falls out of the Disability Standards for Education (DSE).
-It articulates that schools have a responsibility for maximising the outcomes and wellbeing of all students, and for providing access to high-quality education this is free from discrimination.
+There is obligation and direction around personalised planning which sits within the legislation of the Disability Standards for Education (2005).
+The Planning for Personalised Learning and Support: A National Resource has been developed to assist schools in enacting their responsibility to actively plan and respond to the needs and interest of their students.
+It articulates that schools have a responsibility for maximising the outcomes and wellbeing of all students, and for providing access to high-quality education that is free from discrimination.
 For this to be achieved, it is stated that educators need to provide personalised learning that aims to fulfil the diverse capabilities of each student.
 This is consistent with the principles embodied within General Comment No. 4 (UNCRPD: Article 24) and in The Melbourne Declaration on Educational Goals for Young Australians.

-As a result, quality, inclusive teaching and learning that is universally designed should be the baseline for all students.
-This approach should be responsive to analysis of real-time student need, and should sit alongside teaching and learning experiences that are clearly aligned to the curriculum in its design entirety.
-An expectation that is strengthened through alignment of the AITSL Proficient Teacher standards and the Australian Curriculum design and implementation provisions.
+As a result, quality differentiated teaching and learning that is universally designed should be the baseline for all students.
+This approach should be responsive to analysis of real-time student need, and should sit alongside teaching and learning experiences that are clearly aligned to the curriculum (see Multi-Tier System of Supports).

-Therefore, the main record of Personalised Planning should actually be evident in teacher curriculum planning, and in lesson execution.
-A living, breathing form of Personalised Planning that is highly contextual, responsive, and purposeful to the individual experiences that occur for all students with and without disability across different subjects and learning environments.
+Therefore, the main record of personalised planning should actually be evident in teacher curriculum planning, and in lesson execution.
+A living, breathing form of personalised planning that is highly contextual, responsive, and purposeful to the student experience across different subject areas and learning environments.

-Beyond this scope, however, exist functional impacts that require the consistent response of individualised adjustments and modifications.
-Although these should still be addressed within a well-designed lesson, they are usually non-negotiables that on a daily basis either have the power to restrict or enable a student with disability to be successful.
-Therefore, it is at this level that the purposeful necessity for Personalised Planning as a product is realised.
+Beyond teacher level planning, there is however, a place for more formal documentation of individualised adjustments.
+Although these adjustments should still be addressed within a well-designed, inclusive lesson, they are usually non-negotiables that on a daily basis either have the power to restrict or enable a student with disability to be successful.
+Therefore, it is at this level that the purposeful necessity for personalised planning as a product is realised.

 In order for this to be achieved, it is important to consider who contributes.
 The most valuable contributor is the student – the person in personalised.
 The old slogan of ‘nothing about us without us’ could not be more fitting.
 Empowering the student to have autonomy and input into decisions about them is not only dignifying, but also enhances the potential for success.
 It is recognised that capturing student voice may be difficult in some circumstances, but this aspect should not go by without authentic attempt.